6 min read

 1. Light cardio.
 Whether it’s going for a walk, running, or swimming (you, brave soul, you), doing some sort of light cardio will get your blood flowing and release endorphins.
 These exercises don’t put a lot of stress on your body, so they are best done when you feel particularly tired.

-1. Pilates.
+3. Pilates.
 Studies have shown that pilates can reduce the psychological and physical symptoms of PMS.
-Just like yoga, you can practice it by adjusting to your own pace, but also enjoy a little bit more strength gains when doing pilates exercises.
+Just like yoga, you can practice it by adjusting to your own pace but you also enjoy a little bit more strength gains when doing pilates exercises.

-1. 10X workout routine.
+5. 10X workout routine.
 Through a single exercise system, you can have a full-body workout of only 15 minutes, which is suitable for the lighter days of your period.
-This exercise system will give your body the energy boost it needs in a short but also efficient amount of time.
+This exercise system will give your body the energy boost it needs in a short but efficient amount of time.

 And, of course, rest days are also important.
 So on the days when the only exercise your body craves is walking to the kitchen for another cup of hot chocolate or fragrant tea, then that, too, will suffice.